 Immunomodulatory and immunosuppressive medications may be useful in patients who are unresponsive to corticosteroids, in patients with chronic uveitis, or in patients who develop adverse effects of corticosteroid therapy.

-A number of agents have been used, including methotrexate, azathioprine, cyclosporin A, mycophenolate mofetil, cyclophosphamide, and chlorambucil.
+A number of other agents have been used, including methotrexate, azathioprine, cyclosporin A, mycophenolate mofetil, cyclophosphamide, and chlorambucil.
 Myelosuppression and secondary infection are among the most common adverse effects of these agents.

 Tumor necrosis factor alpha (TNF-alpha) inhibitors may be useful in some cases of granulomatous anterior uveitis.
 They are effective in reducing the number of flares of anterior uveitis in patients with sarcoidosis.